daoch4n/ai/README.md

 - Listens for the "aider-pro" label being added to issues ✅
 - Creates a new branch for the issue 🚧
-- Either: 🚧
 - Triggers the `aider-process-issue.yml` workflow if it exists in the repository 🚧
 - Adds appropriate labels and comments to track progress ✅

 # 🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧

 ## Setup

 ### 1. Register a GitHub App